Ahhgust/STRaitRazor/README.md

 ### Documentation

-Quick and dirty start: (no support for compressed files, not a very sustainable way to do research) Windows users:<br>
+Quick and dirty start: (no support for compressed files, not a very sustainable way to do research) <br>
+Windows users:<br>
-Make a directory.
+Make a directory.<br>
 Download str8rzr.
-To do this, click on  "Clone or download" on this site, and select Download ZIP.
+To do this, click on  "Clone or download" on this site, and select Download ZIP. <br>
-Put str8rzr.exe, batchCstr8.bat, the appropriate config file (Forenseq.config), and all fastq files into this directory.
+Put str8rzr.exe, batchCstr8.bat, the appropriate config file (Forenseq.config), and all fastq files into this directory.<br>
-Double-click on batchCstr8.bat
+Double-click on batchCstr8.bat<br>
-(and if windows "protects you", say run anyways)
+(and if windows "protects you", say run anyways)<br>

 This will make a directory that corresponds to each fastq file.
-The summarised data are in the allsequences.txt file, which is encoded in plain text (uncompressed).
+The summarised data are in the allsequences.txt file, which is encoded in plain text (uncompressed).<br>
 <br>
 To make sense of these data, please use the Excel-based workbooks developed by Jonathan King!
 Here's a link to a V3 compatible workbook.